Premature Vaccine Launch Has Deadly Repercussions

 A year and half later, that campaign came to a screeching halt.

-The Problem
+The problem

 In November 2017, Sanofi published an announcement on its website saying it had new information about Dengvaxia's safety.